AAMani5/digitalaffects/README.md

 ![alt text](/images/pie-1.png "MVP2 Pie chart")

 MVP3 was the shiny version of our efforts with a scrolling tweet bar so you can see UK Twitter's opinions for yourself.
-We couple this with added classifier refinement, though we recognise in 2 weeks it's unlikely to be perfect.
+We coupled this with added classifier refinement, though we recognise in 2 weeks it's unlikely to be perfect.

 ![alt text](/images/mvp3.png "MVP3 results page")